IBM-Cloud/docs/mobile/sdk_compute.md

 {: #definition}

 <!--
 The BFF needs to expose an API definition file that conforms to the Open API specification that is running on a live server endpoint.
-To enable the {{site.data.keyword.Bluemix_notm}} Developer experience and the {{site.data.keyword.Bluemix_notm}} SDK CLI (Command Line Interface) to discover this endpoint, you must add an environment variable to your Cloud foundry application called `OPENAPI_SPEC`.
+To enable the {{site.data.keyword.Bluemix_notm}} Developer Experience and the {{site.data.keyword.Bluemix_notm}} SDK CLI (Command Line Interface) to discover this endpoint, you must add an environment variable to your Cloud foundry application called `OPENAPI_SPEC`.
 This environment variable must reference the specification using a relative path.
 -->

 The BFF needs to expose an API definition file that conforms to the Open API specification that is running on a live server endpoint.
-To enable the {{site.data.keyword.Bluemix_notm}} Developer experience to discover this endpoint, you must add an environment variable to your Cloud foundry application called `OPENAPI_SPEC`.
+To enable the {{site.data.keyword.Bluemix_notm}} Developer Experience to discover this endpoint, you must add an environment variable to your Cloud foundry application called `OPENAPI_SPEC`.
 This environment variable must reference the specification using a relative path.

 To add the `OPENAPI_SPEC` environment variable in {{site.data.keyword.Bluemix_notm}}, follow these steps: